irasmaria/The-To-Do-App/README.md

 # The-To-Do-App
-This is the final assignment for the coding course.
+This is the final assignment for coding course.